-If you’re starting from scratch and shaving all your hair off, the new hair that grows in will, of course, be healthier.
+Also, if you’re starting from scratch and shaving all your hair off, the new hair that grows in will, of course, be healthier.
 But that isn’t because of the shaving.
 “The new hair that grows will be healthy because it’s brand-new.
-Cutting hair gives the opportunity to be good to it and keep it healthy during the grow-out process.”
+Cutting hair gives the opportunity to be good to it and keep it healthy during the grow-out process,” says Heser.